-- 22. The Chair of the Professional Conduct Committee (or designate) must consider all complaints received which meet the requirements of Clause 8 and refer the complaint to the full Professional Conduct Committee. - 23.
+- 23. The Chair of the Professional Conduct Committee (or designate) must consider all complaints received which meet the requirements of Clause 8 and refer the complaint to the full Professional Conduct Committee. - 24.
 In investigating a complaint, the Professional Conduct Committee must provide the respondent with relevant details of matters they consider admissible within a complaint and invite the respondent to provide a written response within a specified timeframe to the matters raised, and consider any response provided.
-It is not a requirement that the respondent receive a copy of the original complaint.
+It is not a requirement that the respondent receive a copy of the original complaint, but the respondent must be provided with sufficient information to understand its entire context without revealing details that may identify the complainant.